791E/winfiles/README.md

-# VSparl's dotfiles
+# 791E's dotfiles (based on VSparl's dotfiles)

-While this repository is called "dotfiles", as a Windows user my configs and settings are scattered accross my whole file system.
+Since these configs kind of work like dotfiles (just for Windows), this repo is called winfiles.
+But since it is Windows, the configs are scattered all over the filesystem.
 To combat this, I have made this repository containing the necessary files and instructions to set up symlinks in such a way that all my "would-be dotfiles" are gathered in one spot.
 Furthermore, this allows my configurations to stay updated and apply automatically, even if I make changes on only one device.

 ## Structure